Tobacco Prevention and Control Initiatives

 Community Voices: Reducing Tobacco-Related Health Inequities

-We are conducting a statewide community input process to address the disproportionately higher rates of commercial tobacco use and secondhand smoke exposure among many of our communities.
+We conducted a statewide community input process to address the disproportionately higher rates of commercial tobacco use and secondhand smoke exposure among many of our communities.

-Learn more about Community Voices: Reducing Tobacco-Related Health Inequities.
+Read more about Community Voices: Reducing Tobacco-Related Health Inequities:

 We provide grants to local public health agencies, community organizations, and tribal governments to help reduce the burden of tobacco within their own communities.
 Grantees work toward tobacco-free environments like smoke-free multi-unit housing, as well as reducing youth access to tobacco.

 - Statewide Health Improvement Partnership (SHIP)